 The Women's Studies Department and the Institute for Research on Women and Gender host two exhibits per year in the main lobby of Lane Hall, 204 S. State Street.
 The exhibits, broadly related to issues of women and gender, are available for public viewing Monday through Friday, 8am-5pm.

-The Exhibit Opening and Gallery Talk with the artists of the Winter 2018 exhibit will take place on Wednesday, February 21 from 2 to 4 pm.
+The Exhibit Opening and Gallery Talk with the artists of the Winter 2018 exhibit will take place on Thursday, February 22 at 4 pm.

 Labors of Love and Loss